MijkeJetten/ELIXIR-ELITMa/pages/modules/02-data-management/001-dm-intro.md

 ## What a NDMS is

-- A NDMS is a short, practical document.
+- A Node data management strategy is a short, practical document.
 It outlines the main goals of the Node, the data landscape it serves and the principles that guide its work

 - It brings together information that often exists in many places.
 It does not replace detailed policies, service descriptions or Data Management Plans.
 Instead, it connects them

-- A NDMS shows how the Node supports good data management and FAIR practices.
+- A Node data management strategy shows how the Node supports good data management and FAIR practices.
 It describes the main services, roles and communities involved

 - It also gives staff a shared view of the current situation and future direction